Spokane Urology is expanding with a second location!

 A vasectomy is a minor surgical procedure that interrupts the sperm transportation between your testicle and penis to prevent an unwanted pregnancy.
 If your family is complete and you’re interested in a permanent birth control solution, contact Spokane Urology to determine if a vasectomy is right for you.
-Use on the online booking tool to schedule your appointment at this urology practice in Spokane, Washington, or call the office to speak with a team member directly.
+Use on the online booking tool to schedule your appointment at this urology practice in Spokane and Spokane Valley, Washington, or call the office to speak with a team member directly.

 The decision to have a vasectomy is a very personal choice, so it’s important to understand what the procedure is and what to expect.
 A vasectomy works by cutting the vas deferens and tying it off, which makes it virtually impossible for sperm to pass through.
 While you can still ejaculate normally, sperm won’t be able to reach the semen, meaning you won’t be able to get your partner pregnant.